Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 #### > "Raw Data: Missing or Invalid"
 The item does not provide the data this module expected to find.

-First, check that the module's `nbtPath` matches the location of the data.
+Check that the module's `nbtPath` matches the location of the data.
 You can check the item's nbt structure by running this command with the item still in your main hand :
 ```
 /data get entity @s SelectedItem.components
 ```

-Secondly, check that the module's [`expect`](./Item-Properties#field-expect) is set to the type of data you are looking for.
-Primitive types will be handled correctly by default, but some texts can only be decoded using `rich_text` or `rich_text_array`.
-In doubt set it to `auto`, and see if this fixes it.
-The type `auto`, can be used for quick troubleshooting, but its behaviour may change as new types are added, so it should not be used in released packs.

 #### > "Transformed: null"
 The [`transform`](./Item-Properties#transforms) associated with this data failed to produce an output.
-In particular, if you are using a regex, it may mean that the regex does not match the input.
+In particular, if you are using a regex, it may mean that the regex did not match the input.
+Use [Regex 101](https://regex101.com/) to test your regex against the input, and check that the substitution result is what you expect it to be.

 ### Issue: Missing models or textures
 (A.k.a. the pink and black checkerboard.)

-If you use ModernFix, disable [Dynamic Resources](https://github.com/embeddedt/ModernFix/wiki/Dynamic-Resources-FAQ).
+If you use ModernFix, either disable [Dynamic Resources](https://github.com/embeddedt/ModernFix/wiki/Dynamic-Resources-FAQ), or [bake Variants-CIT's assets](./Asset-Generation#baking-generated-assets).

 If you provided only textures, it means that you provided an invalid `modelParent`

 If you are providing custom json models, it means those models contains errors.
 Even if those models originate from a working optifine pack, they may still be invalid.
 Optifine allows for pack structures and asset formats that are illegal in vanilla minecraft.
-If you are trying to port an optifine-formatted pack, you may still need to make modifications to its models, and move some files to directories where Minecraft will actually load them.
+You may need to make modifications to its models, and move some files to directories where Minecraft will actually load them.

-Possible issues caused by Optifine are:
+Check the game's log for relevant errors.
+Possible issues caused by Optifine-formatted assets are:
 - The resource location of models or textures [uses a bad formatting](https://github.com/Estecka/mc-Variants-CIT/issues/42#issuecomment-2746369948)
 - The assets are stored in an [invalid directory](https://github.com/Estecka/mc-Variants-CIT/issues/40#issuecomment-2711744555)

 If possible, try testing your models and item states in pure-vanilla minecraft, by using the `item_model` component instead of a VCIT module.

 ### Issue: Items aren't held correctly
-Check that you are using the correct model parent. `item/generated` for regular items, `item/handheld` for regular tools and weapons.
+Check that you are using the correct `assetGen` option. `item/generated` for regular items, `item/handheld` for regular tools and weapons.

 ### Issue: Item animations are missing
-Models for weapons with complexes animations like bows, shields and tridents cannot be generated automatically from textures.
-For those, you'll must provide custom item states and baked models, using the vanilla assets as an example.

-If possible, try testing your models and item states in pure-vanilla minecraft, by using the `item_model` component instead of a VCIT module.
+Check that you are using the correct `assetGen` option.
+See [here](./Asset-Generation#built-in-asset-generator-presets) for the list of possible values.